-This shift is in keeping with a general "mobility turn" in the social sciences, precious in an historical moment in which "the notion of the city has become wedded to concepts like mobility, networks and mediated interaction," and useful to "capture some of the new complexity characterising contemporary urban everyday life".
+This shift is in keeping with a general "mobility turn" in the social sciences, precious in a historical moment in which "the notion of the city has become wedded to concepts like mobility, networks and mediated interaction," and useful to "capture some of the new complexity characterising contemporary urban everyday life".
 Our theoretical assumption follows the idea that "the presence of GPSs (global positioning systems), mediated surfaces, RFID (radio frequency identification) and other technologies that all relate to contemporary mobility practices adds a new dimension to the notion of movement and constitutes new arenas and tools for identity-construction and social interaction (as well, of course, for commercial exploitation and state control)".
-Although we will not focus on the implications of commerce and control, our interpretation of the mobility turn links mobile technologies to identity-construction, social interaction and locational practices.
+Although we will not focus on the implications of commerce and control, our interpretation of the “mobility turn” links mobile technologies to identity-construction, social interaction and locational practices.
 Moreover, as Jensen specifies, denouncing accusations of isolationism and asociality, "a fair amount of these technologies not only work as pass-time devices or artifacts that we may 'hide' behind, but they are networked and linked into the many other layers of communication and interaction that make up the contemporary network city".

 Aiming at treating the uses of a mobile social contact application as a node in contemporary layered urban networks, embedded in the everyday lives of its users, and enabling individual affective practices, we cultivate “a beginning awareness of the importance of the location, the placement and the situated technologies” and we follow the steps of similar endeavours in the field.
 For example, in her study of the use of mobile phones use by young rural-to-urban migrant women in China, Wallis shows how the device, integrated into socio-technical practices and norms, provides “immobile mobility”, which she defines as “socio-techno means of surpassing spatial, temporal, physical and structural boundaries [...] situated in the everyday experience”, while also functioning a stabile access point to one's own (existing and potential) social connections.
 Similarly, Choi propounds the idea of a city understood as a “urban network” criss-crossed by individuals making use of ubiquitous technologies, in which it becomes crucial to study “not only the macro-level design of the city as a network [...] but also its micro-level construction at the intersection of people, place and technology”.